 The villa is arranged on 2 floors with the main accommodation on the upper floor comprising of a furnished veranda, enjoying evening sun overlooking the front garden, leading into a spacious open plan lounge/diner with well equipped kitchen including fridge freezer, hob, electric oven, microwave and dishwasher.
 The lounge area has an L-shaped sofa bed, satellite TV (limited English channels), DVD and CD players and in the dining area there is a table seating up to 6.
 Double doors open onto a balcony overlooking the pool which enjoys morning sunshine and far reaching views of the countryside, furnished with handmade table and benches.
 Accessed from the living area, there is a double bedroom (opening onto the balcony), 1 twin or triple bedroom and 2 shower rooms (1 with WC).

-Outside steps lead down to the swimming pool, situated in front of the lower floor of the villa, with lawn and paved surround for relaxation.
+Outside steps lead down to the swimming pool, (please note pool will be closed until 13th March 2016) situated in front of the lower floor of the villa, with lawn and paved surround for relaxation.
 There are garden gates which can be closed to make it secure for families with young children.
 The lower floor of the villa has a shaded terrace with wicker furniture and inside there is a games room with table tennis, shower room and a cloakroom with washing machine.

 The villa is surrounded by 3 acres of natural gardens with Sardinian grasses, granite rocks, trees, shrubs, plants and macchia.